bevyengine/bevy/docs/plugins_guidelines.md

 * Announce it on [Discord](https://discord.gg/gMUk5Ph), in channel `#showcase`
 * Announce it on [Reddit](https://reddit.com/r/bevy)

+## Bevy Version Supported

-Indicating which version of your plugin works with which version of bevy can be a great help for your users.
-Some of your user may be using an older version of bevy for any number of reason, you can help them finding which version of your plugin they should use.
-This can be shown as a simple table in your readme with each version of bevy with a working version of your plugin.
+Indicating which version of your plugin works with which version of Bevy can be a great help for your users.
+Some of your user may be using an older version of Bevy for any number of reason, you can help them finding which version of your plugin they should use.
+This can be shown as a simple table in your readme with each version of Bevy with a working version of your plugin.

 |bevy|bevy_awesome_plugin|
 |---|---|